NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-The following function used to resize total hash table.
+The following function is used to resize the entire hash table.
-According to the explanation of [rehash](#rehash), we have known the meaning of two input argument.
-`newasize` represent the new size of array part, `nhsize` represent the new size of hash part.
+According to the explanation in the [Rehash](#rehash) section, we already understand the meaning of the two input arguments. `newasize` represents the new size of the array part, and `nhsize` represents the new size of the hash part.
-Pay attention to the definition of size here, it's not in byte, but in the number of elements.
+Pay attention to the definition of size here; it refers to the number of elements rather than bytes.
-At the same time, the value of `newasize` and `nhsize` may not the power of 2, but the capacity of these part must be.
+At the same time, the values of `newasize` and `nhsize` might not initially be powers of 2, but the capacities of these parts must eventually be powers of 2.

-This function declares a table **on stack** and **only initializes its hash part(all elements to empty)**, intending to make it as temporary hash part of table.
+This function declares a table **on the stack** and only initializes its hash part (setting all elements to empty), intending to use it as a temporary hash part of the table.
-The process of resize is as follows:
+The process of resizing is as follows:
-- First, check whether array part of table will shrink or not
+- First, check whether the array part of the table will shrink or not.
-  -  If so, intert elements with out of bound to hash part of temporary table.
+    - If it will shrink, insert elements that are out of bounds into the hash part of the temporary table.
-    - Here, there may be a question why we pretend array has a new size(small size)?
+        - Here, a question might arise as to why we pretend the array has a new (smaller) size.
-    - Because we should shrink `t->alimit` in case of original key existing in array part may reinsert into array part(we expect these key goes into hash part).
+        - This is because we should shrink `t->alimit` in case original keys existing in the array part might be reinserted into the array part (while we expect these keys to go into the hash part).
-  - Otherwise, we simplely reallocate array part.
-If reallocation failed, we release hash part of temporary table and raise an error with array have beed resize.
+    - Otherwise, we simply reallocate the array part.
+If the reallocation fails, we release the hash part of the temporary table and raise an error with the array already resized.
-- Second, we set key and value to empty in new allocated space, exchange hash part to larger one(exchange hash part of current table to temporary one) and insert keys with previously exists in array part into hash part.
+- Second, we set the key and value to empty in the newly allocated space, exchange the hash part with the larger one (exchange the hash part of the current table with that of the temporary table), and insert keys that previously existed in the array part into the hash part.

 ```c
 /*